JSTOR-Labs/plant-humanities/docs/cinnamon.md

 	title="test"
 	url="https://upload.wikimedia.org/wikipedia/commons/thumb/b/b6/No_image_template.svg/1024px-No_image_template.svg.png">

 Local grievances about the VOC policy for _chenas_, combined with extortion of peelers by Sinhalese and Dutch officials, exploded in 1760.
 Backed by the king of Kandy, the peelers rebelled, leading to a war that lasted until 1766.
 The war may have caused the Dutch to reconsider their approach for cinnamon production.
 Starting in 1769, governor Iman Willem Falck (in office 1765-1785) began to experiment with 'cinnamon gardens' (_kaneeltuinen_), which amounted to nothing less than a succesful colonial plantation mechanism.
 By the end of his governorship, there were 24 million cinnamon trees growing in gardens, which increased to 609 million trees (!) by 1794.[^ref12] The success was short-lived, however.
-When the British took over control of the Dutch terittories on Sri Lanka ain 1796, they failed to maintain the success of the cinnamon plantation economy.
-The mark
+When the British took over control of the Dutch terittories on Sri Lanka in 1796, they failed to maintain the success of the cinnamon plantation economy.
+Calls for free trade and better conditions

 Biblical connotations
 	Duke (J.A.)
 2008